StuffByLiang/alumni-connect/README.md

 You're done!

-## How the fuck is this project structured???
+## How is this project structured???
 There are two node.js applications.
 One is the express backend located in /backend, and the other is a frontend React application located on /frontend.